The Documentation Gap

 --color-border-secondary → Emphasized borders (hover states)

-Each token includes light and dark mode values.
-Developers don't need to remember oklch values — they pick the semantic token that matches their intent.
+Each token includes light and dark mode values, so nobody has to remember oklch values; they just pick the semantic token that matches their intent.

 Typography Tokens

-Rather than listing font sizes, we documented the variant components:
+Rather than listing font sizes, I documented the variant components:

 | Use case | Component | Output |